 Introduction.

-Before running that function the user has to spot some text to search for and then run the function with that search text as a parameter.
-The utility function searches for the text,.Find() method of the Module Object, to find the search text and select that line within the target Function/Sub-Routine.
-Based on the selected line, we can read other details of the function/subroutine, like the total number of lines within that function/subroutine, function header line number, and function ending line number.
-These parameters must be available to insert the error handling lines in appropriate locations within the procedure.
+Before running that function, the user had to identify some text to search for and then execute the function with that text as a parameter.
+The utility relied on the 'Text.Find()' method of the Module object to locate the specified text and select the corresponding line within the target function or subroutine.
+From that starting point, it could determine other details—such as the total number of lines in the procedure, the line number of the header, and the line number of the end statement.
+These values were necessary to insert the error-handling lines in the correct locations.

 - Write VBA Code with VBA